 UK Stocks-Factors to watch on Nov 2

-Nov 2 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 13 points lower at 5,564 on Monday, according to financial bookmakers.
+Nov 2 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 13 points lower at 5,564 on Monday, according to financial bookmakers, with futures down 0.27% ahead of cash market open.

-* ASTRAZENECA: AstraZeneca Plc AZN.L said Britain's health regulator had started an accelerated review of its potential coronavirus vaccine.
+* RYANAIR: Ireland's Ryanair Holdings PLC RYA.I posted a loss for its key summer period for the first time in decades, and warned that the COVID-19 crisis could force further cuts and leave capacity next summer as little as half of normal levels.

-* UK REGULATOR: British Prime Minister Boris Johnson will impose a new month-long national lockdown in England until Dec.
-2, said ITV's political editor.
+* HISCOX: Insurer Hiscox HSX.L said it reserved $75 million for catastrophe claims in the third quarter, with the most active North American wind season on record and another significant wildfire season in California.

 * GOLD: Gold ticked higher as caution crept in ahead of Tuesday's hotly contested U.S. presidential elections, sparking some bids for the safe-haven metal, though a resilient dollar capped gains.